Zireael07/awesome-tabletop-rpgs/readme.md

 - [Iridium System](https://www.drivethrurpg.com/product_info.php?products_id=29076) - an awesome system that has a Core Reference (OGL)
 - [Level Up System](https://www.levelup5e.com/system-reference-document) - SRD for an attempt to improve on 5e, aka LevelUp5e (OGL)
 - [Mark of the Odd](https://drive.google.com/drive/folders/1C3PgdyvIFf0YdDl-cXpsM_Fr_Vivw5Yj) - an SRD for the core system behind Into the Odd (the system itself also has a free edition)
+- [Mannerism SRD](https://www.mannerism.uk/mannerism-srd/) - an SRD for a system based on what is colloquially known as "tactical Rock-Paper-Scissors" (CC)
 - [Nuts and Bolts SRD](https://www.drivethrurpg.com/product/385021/Nuts--Bolts-SRD) - a simple system based on throwing any dice which have an equal number of success and failure faces (CC)
 - [OpenQuest](https://openquestrpg.com/srd/) - SRD for the open portion of the Mongoose Legend RPG (3e to be exact) (OGL)
 - [Runic SRD](https://www.darkshire.net/jhkim/rpg/srd/srd_runic/index.html) - looks to be an SRD of a Runequest adaptation (OGL)